Sammaye/MongoYii/readme.md

 Another active record handler for the Yii framework that supports MongoDB.

+This fork adds some useful features:
+- lazy autoloading of subDocuments
+- write concern behavior

 ## Rationale

 There is already a great extension called YiiMongoDBSuite out for Yii so why make another?
 YiiMongoDBSuite has certain flaws which I wish to address: